 Welcome to The James Center for Student Success & Advising

-In order to practice effective social distancing, the James Center for Student Success and Advising will now operate virtually during our normal hours of 8:00 AM to 5:00 PM, Monday to Friday.
+In order to practice effective social distancing, the James Center for Student Success and Advising continues to operate virtually during our normal hours of 8:00 AM to 5:00 PM, Monday to Friday.
 Overall, our goal during this time is to continue providing consistent, accurate, effective, timely, high-quality support to students.
 We will engage with students through whatever means they may have access to and do our best to connect them with whatever resources they may need to navigate these rapidly changing circumstances while continuing their academic success.

 - Academic advising continues via virtual walk-in hours and by appointment.
 Please visit the James Center Advising webpage for details.
 Please contact your assigned advisor with any questions.

 - The Grant Dean Food Pantry is also temporarily closed to limit exposure.
 If you are in need of food assistance, please visit the Appalachian Food Resource Hub in East Hall; please contact 828-262-2659.
 Click here for information on additional food resources in the High Country community.

 Please refer to the App State Coronavirus Information website for current, official updates from the university.